-Sue learned her craft through a seven-year apprenticeship with Pattie Kelly, learning the training purported by the late Cornelius Reid of New York.
+Sue learned her craft through a seven-year apprenticeship studying the training purported by the late Cornelius Reid of New York.
 She also participated in a master class and a short private study with Mr. Reid.
-She continues to study and work with other musicians and voice professionals to deepen her own skills as a teacher, musician and singer.
+She continues to study and work with other musicians and voice professionals to deepen her own skills as a teacher, singer, all round musician and choral conductor.

 In the fall of 2007 Sue was invited to join the respected Hamilton vocal ensemble “Strata” - finalists in the CBC’s 2007 choral competition.
 Also that year she was awarded Platinum for a “Reader’s Choice Award” with the Hamilton Community Newspapers for “Best Musical Instruction”.

-Sue is strongly committed to community-based music and keeping vocal training accessible to all people and offers scholarships to serious vocal students of modest means.
+Sue is strongly committed to community-based music and in 2013 she founded Hamilton Sings!
+Community Choir.
+Along with Hanna Mathieson, co-conductor, they lead this non-audition, mixed voice choir for adults and older youth.
+In 2014 the choir was invited to sing at Christ’s Church Cathedral for Super Crawl, a major arts and music event in Hamilton each September.
+Sue is also committed to keeping vocal training accessible to all people and offers scholarships to serious vocal students of modest means.
 She brings to this a 15-year background in communication skills, community development and counselling.
 Coming into the music profession later in life, Sue is currently working towards her Associate’s Certificate in Voice Performance with the Royal Conservatory.
-She recently passed her Grade 10 Voice exam with Honours - and this is as a singer in her mid-fifties!
+She passed her Grade 10 Voice exam with Honours - and this is as a singer in her mid-fifties!